Navigating and identifying audio for editing

 The view position moves if necessary to show you the label moved to, centered in the view.

-If you have multiple label tracks, use Up or Down arrow to move the yellow focus border into the label track you wish to use.
+If you have multiple label tracks, use Up or Down arrow to move the colored focus border into the label track you wish to use.
 If there is more than one label track and none have focus, then the first label track downwards from the focused audio track is used.

 During playback these "Move to the label" commands restart playback at the position of the label moved to (whether the track is selected or not).
 This is useful if you have a long recording which you want to split into separate tracks using labels.